oscar7845/Blog-db/README.md

-# Blog design using PHP XAMPP phpmyadmin
+# Designed using PHP XAMPP phpmyadmin

-## A fully functional project written in PHP designed to offer content (blog post) about a topic which are posted by the users.
+## A fully functional project written in PHP designed to offer content (post) about a topic.
+Evey post is made by the users.
 Languages used: PHP, MySQL, html, css, and JavaScript